Joi/joi.github.io/_pages/thermometers.md

 I measure oil before frying - something that maybe I won't have to do after I get better at more subjective measures.

-I also sometimes monitor the insides of sous vide bags to let me know when things like [[Tuna-Confit]] are done.
+I also sometimes monitor the insides of sous vide bags to let me know when things like [tuna confit](/recipes/Tuna-Confit) are done.

 There are a whole bunch of different thermometer choices, but there are roughly three categories.